 - Tie each rope into a knot and tuck the ends into the middle of the dough.
 Place the rolls on the baking sheet and brush the tops of each with the egg wash.
 Transfer the baking sheet to the oven and bake the rolls for 20 minutes or until the rolls are golden brown.

-- You only need to use half of the recipe I've linked to in the ingredients for the brioche dough.
+- You only need to use half of the recipe I've linked the recipe in the for the brioche dough.
 You can freeze the other half of the dough to use later.

 - You'll want to partially cook the bacon before using it in this recipe.
 You want to cook it long enough to render its fat and remove it from the pan before it turns crispy.